tomohSains/java-7-11-examples/docs/completable-futures.md

 ```

+## CompletableFutures vs Parallel Streams

+- Typically you will want to use CompletableFutures for handling non-blocking network calls
+- Parallel streams are better for CPU-bound operations
+- The `CompletableFuture` API makes it easy to supply your own thread pool
+- Parallel streams push you to use the common ForkJoin pool in the JVM, which defaults to a low size (the number of processors minus 1).
+- Generally for CompletableFutures you should supply a thread pool (via an executor), unless there is another non-common thread pool
+being supplied by library code (for instance, a non-blocking HTTP client)

+## APIs

+- We should generally evolve towards using CompletableFutures
+- This may mean adapting third-party APIs to use this interface
+- Better than having 3+ different interfaces that represent the same type of operation

+## Important

 - Note that most `CompletableFuture` API calls have an `async` suffixed variant.
 This just means that the call will execute on a separate thread
 to the thread that is 'completing' the previous future.
+- There are some complexities around exception-handling (CompletionException); consult the javadoc for more details.
+- There are some complexities around which thread executes non-async CompletableFuture operations (e.g. thenAccept).
+This may cause issues in
+certain cases (e.g. blocking operation applied to Async HTTP client future) that you should bear in mind.